VelocitasImperium/B5-DDU/B5-DDU-guide.md

 ## 6. Flashing and Programming the PCB

+Before finalizing the assembly we want to make sure the buttons work, so we will start by explaining the process for flashing the bootloader.
+Unlike some other projects, the Arduino board we had you order in the BOM is simply there to flash the chip on the PCB itself and will be removed later.
+Before starting these steps it is recommended you remove any other arduino devices you may have plugged into your PC and close any programs that may be using/interfering such as SimHub.

+## 6.1 Flashing bootloader - Arduino IDE

+Flashing the bootloader is mandatory as they come without one, unlike the regular boards you can buy online.

-You'll need another arduino for this process, atmega328p or 32u4 based boards are the same, you can follow the official guide on the arduino website or you can keep reading below, but this is just a summary of the arduino guide.
+You will need another Arduino for this process (or you can use whatever tools you like, but they are not covered in this guide, I use another Arduino as it's pretty common to have a spare), atmega328p(nano) or 32u4(micro) based boards are the same, you can follow the official guide on the [**Arduino website**](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP) or you can read on below, but this is just a summary of the Arduino guide.

 You can start by uploading the ISP sketch to your Arduino board as shown in the picture: